z-shell/zsh-navigation-tools/README.md

   - Approximate matching – pressing `f` or `Ctrl-F` will enter "`FIX`" mode, in which `1` or `2` errors are allowed in what's searched.
 This utilizes original Zsh approximate matching features and is intended to be used after entering search query, when a typo is discovered.
-Unfortunately, because of Zsh limitations, fix mode works only for first entered word.
-    But you can use word rotation (`Ctrl-A`) to set a consecutive word first.

     ![fix mode](http://imageshack.com/a/img921/5756/64lFnv.gif)